Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 All in all, life was good.
 So for now, the Cruezzir was not a problem.
 Xiù was just enjoying being made a fuss of and basking in being a mother now.

 Besides, watching her mom try to wrap her head around the Singer was interesting.
 Watching the Singer try to wrap her head around her mom, doubly so.
-They were… *Different.*
+They were... *Different.*

 Take one elderly first-generation Chinese-Canadian woman with strongly traditional values, and put her in the same room as her daughter’s girlfriend and an inquisitive, friendly iron-age alien gorilla whose idea of modesty didn’t extend further than a clean loincloth.
-It was maybe a little unfair to enjoy how out of her depth she was… but Xiù wasn’t above enjoying it, even though she loved her parents dearly.
+It was maybe a little unfair to enjoy how out of her depth she was... but Xiù wasn’t above enjoying it, even though she loved her parents dearly.

 And the Singer was having a blast, learning about human cooking.
 Ten’Gewek really just cooked over an open fire or on hot rocks.
 The height of their *haute cuisine* was a stew cooked in an earthenware pot.